Santa Barbara County Mask Mandate

 Thank you for doing your part!
 Keep up the good work!

-To help with life during these difficult times, we have compiled the below list of services to help our community.
-Please feel free to email email@example.com for additions/changes to this list.
+To help you through the pandemic and during these difficult times, we have compiled the below list of services to help our community.
+Please feel free to email firstname.lastname@example.org for additions/changes to this list.
 Thanks to the Isla Vista Community Network, Associated Students, 3rd District County Supervisor Office, our IVCSD interns, and many other community leaders who've helped compile resources for distribution.

 For Public Health updates: